 The report of the treasurer of the Celebrations Association of Forest Hills Gardens, covering the entertainment given in August, is printed below.
-Out of the sum of the "total net profit-\$2,58.2.2"-a sum of \$850 was loaned to the Fourth of July fund.
+Out of the sum of the "total net profit-\$2,582.22"-a sum of \$850 was loaned to the Fourth of July fund.
 A meeting was held in the Tea Garden of the Inn on the evening of Sept 16, when the question was raised as to what should be the final use of the "net profit."
-After a very full discussion on the part of many people, it was voted to keep the sum on hand intact until the annual meeting of the Celebrations Association in January, when at that time all contributors will have an opportunity to say where the money should go.
+After a very full discussion on the part the "net profit."
+After a very full discussion on the part of many people, it was voted to keep the sum on hand intact until the annual meeting of the Celebrations Assointact until the annual meeting of the Celebrations Association in January, when at that time all contributors will have an opportunity to say where the money should go.